rpire/rpire/README.md

 ### Hi there 👋

-My name is Rubén Pire, I'm a venezuelan electrical engineer.
+My name is Rubén Pire, a Venezuelan electrical engineer.
 I'm currently studying at Microverse to become a full-stack developer.

 ### I'm currently learning 🤓